 I got this idea when I was working on The Selenium Project, I made some bots to automate daily tasks.
 I thought what if we can automate a simple profile search and then filter out all the duplicate profiles, and in this post, I’ll explain my approach.

-My Selenium Project
+The Selenium Project

 I chose LinkedIn because I thought it has less spam content.

-- LinkedIn easily detects bot activity
+- LinkedIn detects bot activity

-- We cannot view everyone’s profile easily
+- We cannot view everyone’s profile

 Here’s what I did

 - Match the profiles with the exact user name